Neo-Futurists: History

 The Neo-Futurists began with the show Too Much Light Makes the Baby Go Blind: 30 Plays in 60 Minutes, often abbreviated as TMLMTBGB (though many refer to it simply as TML).
 For the first few years, the Neo-Futurist movement consisted entirely of TMLMTBGB, but then expanded to include "prime time productions."
-These productions began late evening, as opposed to TMLMTBGBs late-night starting time (11:30 in Chicago, 10:30 in New York).
+These productions began late evening, as opposed to TMLMTBGBs late-night starting time (10:30pm).

 The Neo-Futurists have published three books of plays from TMLMTBGB - two books of regular plays, and one of plays that use only one actor.
 They've also released one CD recording of plays from Too Much Light Makes the Baby Go Blind, one video, and a recording of Jokes and their Relation to the Unconscious, a play described as an attempt to destroy comedy by analyzing it to death.

 In 2008 the New York Neo-Futurists put on (Not) Just a Day Like Any Other, four autobiographical stories woven together with accompanying Bollywood music videos, relationships charted via PowerPoint, and margaritas for all.

 In November 2016, Greg Allen announced in an emailed press release that he intended to revoke the Chicago company's rights to perform TMLMTBGB.
 Allen had ceased to be a member of the performing ensemble four years prior, and in his announcement he stated his intention to form a new company to perform the show as a way to "combat the new Trump administration."
 In a response statement, the Neo-Futurists stated that they were "disappointed that it has come to this conclusion," but that "throughout our long history with Greg there have been considerable artistic differences and irreconcilable personal conflicts."
 Additionally, a former artistic director and ensemble member disputed Allen's claim that the split was motivated by external politics, citing instead ongoing personality conflicts.
+The last show took place on December 31, 2016, making TMLMTBGB one of the longest running productions in Chicago history.
 In solidarity with the Chicago company, the New York and San Francisco productions of Too Much Light also closed that December.

 Subsequently, the Neo-Futurists developed and opened a new weekly late-night show in 2017 titled The Infinite Wrench in all three branches to continue to showcase their two-minute plays.
 The Chicago ensemble notably reached their 10,000th play on September 29, 2017.
 A fourth branch, operating in London as Degenerate Fox, runs the similar show The Dirty Thirty.